DataVisHub/gojs-course/lessons/lesson-07-tooltips.md

 ![Tooltip](../assets/lesson-7/tooltip-1.png)

 Great!
-We can see that our tooltip is working, and the age of Queen Elizabeth II was 96.
+We can see that our tooltip is working, and the age of Queen Elizabeth II was given as 96.
 As we mentioned, once we hovered over the node of Queen Elizabeth II, we had to wait a while before the tooltip showed up.
 We'd like it to appear a little bit quicker.
 That's something we'll take care of next.

 To make our new tooltip appear on hover faster, we have to modify the `hoverDelay` property available in the `go.ToolManager`.
 We'll set the `hoverDelay` property in the `diagram.ts` file.
 Within this file, add the following line: